-Most of did make it up for one venture out of camp – a group of us spending a very pleasant sunset hour or so at a secluded lake filled with giant lily pads and bird life.
+Most of did make it up for one venture out of camp – four of us spending a very pleasant sunset hour or so at a secluded lake filled with giant lily pads and bird life.

 There was little delay in heading back to the hammocks in the evening and, having pulled ourselves out for breakfast, we were shuttled back up the river for another cramped minibus journey on rough roads.